Fire and rescue services

 Full travel advice: Local contacts

-If you're an Australian citizen or permanent resident in Lebanon you can register on DFAT's crisis registration portal.
+If you're an Australian citizen or permanent resident in Lebanon, you should register on DFAT's crisis registration portal.
 We’ll be contacting registered Australians directly with important updates and registration will make it easier for DFAT to contact you if assistance is required.

-More information on returning to Australia can be found at Information for Australians in Lebanon, including Traveller Emergency Loans (TEL) if you can't afford the cost of flights.
+More information on returning to Australia can be found at Information for Australians in Lebanon.

 Keep your registration details up to date so we can contact you.